Great news—you’ve landed an interview!! 😁

-“You”: the company, the job—What was it that attracted you to this job offer?
+“You”: the company, the job—What attracted you to this job posting?
 What do you know about this business sector?
-What do you know about the company and how did you find out about it?
+What do you know about the company, and how did you find out about it?

 “Me”: the applicant – Who are you?
-How has your career to date unfolded?
+How has your career path unfolded?
 How did you make your career choices and changes?
 Why did you choose this field?
-How do you see your progression professionally over the next years?
+How do you see your progression professionally over the upcoming years?

 “Us”: the company and the applicant – What will you bring to the company?
 What are your strengths for this job?
 What makes you different from the rest?
 What do you think about the company’s values?

 The main objective is for the recruiter to get to know you and feel confident that you are the best candidate. 😎

 Prepare yourself not just physically, but psychologically.
 Have a positive attitude!